When we insert a new row in a table with a sequential primary key, we get a "23505: duplicate key value violates unique constraint" error.

 Line #3-6: Gets the value most recently obtained by nextval for this sequence in the current session along with the maximum value for id in table.

-When the Current Value is less than Max Value, our sequence is out-of-sync.
+Our sequence is out-of-sync when the Current Value is less than Max Value.

 What does PG_GET_SERIAL_SEQUENCE do?